Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/python/ampli.md

 Learn more about [`ampli status`](https://developers.data.amplitude.com/using-the-ampli-cli/#ampli-status).

-## Migrating from an Itly Python runtime
+## Migrate from an Itly Python runtime

 Migrate from an Itly Python runtime to Ampli by following these steps.